leorickli/bike-company-etl-aws/README.md

 4. SCRIPT development for data analysis.
 5. (optional) Create a report in any data visualization tool.

-The AWS platform was used to create the necessary infrastructure because I believe it offers the best solution for the promoted activity, in addition to alerady having the experience and the Solutions Architect certification on the platform.
+The AWS platform was used to create the necessary infrastructure because I believe it offers the best solution for the promoted activity, in addition to already having the experience and the Solutions Architect certification on the platform.
 The following AWS tools and others were used:

 - **RDS:** An RDBMS (Relational Database Management System) tool will be used as it best meets the proposal.
-The chosen database was MySQL 8.0.33, Single-AZ, db.t3.micro with 20GB of General Purpose SSD storage (gp3), automatic backup and access with public IP, maintaining the free-tier architecture.
+The chosen database was MySQL 8.0.33, Single-AZ, db.t3.micro with 20GB of General Purpose SSD storage (gp3), automatic backup, and access with public IP, maintaining the free-tier architecture.
 The data presented does not have a considerable size so we do not need a robust database in processing to meet the required situation.
 - **S3:** It will be created a bucket for the [cleaned files](https://github.com/leorickli/rox-test/tree/main/cleaned_files) that were created based on the raw files provided.
 - **Lambda:** We will use Lambda to execute triggers for the PUT commands in S3.
-- **IAM:** It will be used to give roles to the Lambda function so that we have access to the S3, CloudWatch and RDS tools.
+- **IAM:** It will be used to give roles to the Lambda function so that we have access to the S3, CloudWatch, and RDS tools.
 - **CloudWatch:** It will be used to check our Lambda function's logs, to check its progress.
 It is here that we will verify if the triggers are really working after the testing phase inside the Lambda itself.
 - **QuickSight:** Used for viewing data through a connection made to the RDS database.
 - **Excel:** Used for preliminary data analysis only.